p17theo3/cv--charalambostheo/README.md

+	Listening	Reading	Spoken interaction	Spoken production

-English	 C2	  C2  	C2	  C2	  C2
+English	 C2	  C2  	C2	  C2

-Russian	 A1	  A1	  A1  	A1    A1
+Russian	 A1	  A1	  A1  	A1